Teenage Mutant Ninja Turtles (2014 film): Home media

 Teenage Mutant Ninja Turtles was released on Digital HD on November 25, 2014, and was released on DVD and Blu-ray (2D and 3D) on December 16, 2014.
 The film topped the home video sales charts in its first week and achieved the highest ratio of disc sales to theatrical tickets sales its first week in stores.
 It retained the top spot on the home video sales chart in its second weekend.
 Overall, Teenage Mutant Ninja Turtles was the eighth best-selling film of 2014 with 3.6 million units sold and earning a revenue of $79.8 million from home video sales.
+The film was made available to MGM+ on December 17, 2014.
+The film was released on 4K Ultra HD Blu-ray on July 25, 2023.